SofaPirate/Plaquette/docs/waves.rst

     :width: 50%
     :align: center

-- :doc:`SineWave`: Produces a sinusoidal waveform for smoother modulation.
+- **SINE**: Produces a sinusoidal waveform for smoother modulation.
 Commonly used for creating natural, flowing transitions, such as smooth dimming or speed control.

   .. image:: images/Plaquette-SineWave.png